Pylons/pyramid/docs/narr/urldispatch.rst

 ------------------------------------

 For behavior like Django's ``APPEND_SLASH=True``, use the :func:`pyramid.view.append_slash_notfound_view` view as the :term:`Not Found view` in your application.
+Defining this view as the :term:`Not Found view` is a way to automatically redirect requests where the URL lacks a trailing slash, but requires one to match the proper route.
-When this view is the Not Found view (indicating that no view was found), and any routes have been defined in the configuration of your application, if the value of ``PATH_INFO`` does not already end in a slash, and if the value of ``PATH_INFO`` *plus* a slash matches any route's pattern, it does an HTTP redirect to the slash-appended ``PATH_INFO``.
+When configured, along with at least one other route in your application, this view will be invoked if the value of ``PATH_INFO`` does not already end in a slash, and if the value of ``PATH_INFO`` *plus* a slash matches any route's pattern.
+In this case it does an HTTP redirect to the slash-appended ``PATH_INFO``.

 Let's use an example, because this behavior is a bit magical.
 If the